Florida: Alzheimer’s Disease and Related Dementias for Adult Day Care, 3 units (370)Page 3 of 12

 2.3.5 Sleep Disturbances

-More than half of people living with dementia experience some sort of sleep disturbance due to comorbid medical conditions and environmental factors.
-Common sleep problems include insomnia, fragmented sleep, obstructive sleep apnea,* rapid eye movement sleep behavior disorder,** and restless legs syndrome.
-Individuals may have trouble falling asleep or staying asleep due to altered circadian rhythms*** and increased confusion during the night (Mukherjee et al., 2024).
+Many people living with dementia experience sleep disturbances due to comorbid medical conditions and environmental factors.
+Common sleep problems include insomnia, fragmented sleep, obstructive sleep apnea*, rapid eye movement sleep behavior disorder**, and restless legs syndrome.
+Individuals may have trouble falling asleep or staying asleep due to altered circadian rhythms*** and increased confusion during the night.
+(Mukherjee et al., 2024).

 *Obstructive sleep apnea: a syndrome caused primarily by the collapse of the upper airway during sleep.